Naiad, a Gemini-powered Data Storytelling AI Assistant for Google Slides

 The feedback was quite crucial to lay out the AI conversational and interaction flows.

-I also created the logo for "Naiad", depicting the water nymph containing the letter "N" flowing like water (metaphorical to flow of a story) with the Gemini logo.
+I also created the logo for "Naiad", depicting the water nymph containing the letter "N" flowing like water (metaphorical to flow of a story) with the Gemini logo to represent the AI part of it.

 Another important choice was to choose between building out an Apps Script extension compatible with Slides or proceed with training Gems by Gemini, our team decided to actually build it out as an extension since it can be more flexible with the features.